abhishekarya1/Hash-Define-myNotes/content/c/gfg-c/tips.md

 **OUTPUT: 5**

--   The translator which performs macro calls expansion is called **Macro pre - processor**.
+-   The translator which performs macro calls expansion is called **Macro pre-processor**.
-	- A **Macro processor** is a program that copies a stream of text from one place to another, making a systematic set of replacements as it does so.
+	- A **Macro-processor** is a program that copies a stream of text from one place to another, making a systematic set of replacements as it does so.
 	- A **Dynamic linker** is the part of an operating system that loads and links the shared libraries.
-	- The C preprocessor is a micro processor that is used by compiler to transform your code before compilation.
-It is called **micro pre-processor** because it allows us to add macros.

 ### Line Splicing in C/C++